george2209/WavefrontOBJSerializer/README.md

 Constraints:
 1. Only triangulated faces supported at this moment
 2. No smooth directive is supported
-3. MTL "Ka R G B" is supported but no support for "Ka spectral..."
+3. MTL "Ka R G B" is supported but no support for "Ka spectral..." ..same for Kd, Ks

 Binary format:
 - see file "docs/OBJ to binary structure_20210611_V1.0.pptx"